 Solid surface is a material commonly used for countertops.
-Solid surface is a non porous material, making it great for counters that may be near water or could get liquid spilled on it.
+It is a non porous material, making it great for counters that may be near water or could get liquid spilled on it.

 The material that is made into solid surface is made with a few different ingredients, specifically 33 percent as binders and 66 as minerals or fillers.

 Some of the materials include: alumina trihydrate (ATH) or bauxite derivative as a filler, acrylic or polyester base resins, and pigments.
-Other items can also be thrown into the mix to add a different aesthetic to the solid surface.
+Other items can also be thrown into the mix to add a different aesthetic to the material.

 Types of Solid Surface Countertops

-There are of few different methods of making solid surface, and those create a few different types of solid surfaces.
-These types of solid surface have slightly varying qualities, features, and prices.
+There are of few different methods of making solid surface, and those create a few different types.
+These have slightly varying qualities, features, and prices.

-Acrylic Solid Surface is a lower gloss, but stronger form of solid surface.
-The seams of acrylic solid surface are virtually invisible as well as very unlikely to fail on the user.
+Acrylic Solid Surface is a lower gloss, but stronger form of material.
+The seams of acrylic are virtually invisible as well as very unlikely to fail on the user.

-Acrylic solid surface can be bent into tighter angles and curves, which is good for counters with sinks in them.
+Acrylic based blends can be bent into tighter angles and curves, which is good for counters with sinks in them.

 While acrylic is usually less bright colors, it is less susceptible to UV damage and fading than the next mentioned polyester surfaces.
 Acrylic is the newer product that most manufacturers are switching to offering.

-Polyester Solid surface is the cheaper of the options, but they are considered the lower quality of the solid surface products.
+Polyester -based is the cheaper of the options, but they are considered the lower quality of these products.

 Solid surfaces is a great choice for countertops and the pros really show it, the main ones are as follows.

-Nonporous: Solid surface has a great resistance to water, staining, and bacteria, leaving an extremely sanitary surface.
-Solid surface leaves a good material for bathroom and kitchen counters due to this non porous quality.
+Nonporous: This material has a great resistance to water, staining, and bacteria, leaving an extremely sanitary surface.
+They are a good material for bathroom and kitchen counters due to this non porous quality.

 Long lasting: Thanks to the homogeneous nature of solid surface the materials goes all the way through the piece.
 This leads to a long life because any changes that may be made, or wearing over time cannot be seen because the material comes all the way through.

-Unfortunately with all those good things, there are a few downsides when it comes to solid surfaces.
+Unfortunately with all those good things, there are a few downsides.
 Some of the cons are as follows.

 Susceptible to damage: Solid surface is a pretty weak and soft surface, therefore can collect scratches and scrapes if you are not careful.
 Be sure to use cutting boards and other protections to avoid damages.
 If you do get a damaged surface, it is a relatively easy fix.

-Not heat resistant: When placing things on a solid surface it is important to make sure they are not piping hot.
-Extreme heat can deform a solid surface countertop, and while they are easy to repair from most damage, melted solid surface is not under that category.
+Not heat resistant: When placing things on top it is important to make sure they are not piping hot.
+Extreme heat can deform a solid surface countertop, and while they are easy to repair from most damage, melted surfaces are not under that category.

 Solid surface is available in a wide variety of colors and patterns.

-Wood tones: Wood look solid surface is available in varies tones based on manufacturer.
+Wood tones: Wood look materials are available in varies tones based on manufacturer.

-Solids: Solid colors come in any color on the spectrum.
+Solids: These colors come in any color on the spectrum.
 Each manufacturer has different availability, but most items are customizable.

-Stone look: Getting solid surface to look like marble, quartz, granite, slate, etc is achievable when using solid surface.
+Stone look: Getting solid surface to look like marble, quartz, granite, slate, etc is achievable.
 Though the textures and appearances will not be exactly the same, it is a close replica at half the cost.

 Patterned: There are a ton of different patterns that can be selected based on the manufacturers inventory, some are speckled, striped, marbled, etc.